30 Problem set 7

 \(\nextSection\)

-Consider the basic flooding model given in (Equation 25.1), and repeated below: \[ \frac{\mathrm{d}S}{\mathrm{d}t} = P(t) - P(t)H(S - S_{\text{max}}) - E_p(t) \frac{S}{S_{\text{max}}}. \] Consider the initial condition of \(S(0) = S_0 \geq 0\), and a constant rainfall \(P(t) = P\) and constant potential evapotranspiration \(E_p(t) = E_p\).
-Describe, using analysis, the evolution of the system.
+Consider the basic flooding model given in (Equation 23.1), and repeated below: \[ \frac{\mathrm{d}S}{\mathrm{d}t} = P(t) - P(t)H(S - S_{\text{max}}) - E_p(t) \frac{S}{S_{\text{max}}}. \] Consider the initial condition of \(S(0) = 0\), and a constant rainfall \(P(t) = P\) and constant potential evapotranspiration \(E_p(t) = E_p\).